azure arts Studio Use and Class Policies

 Open Studio with Class Registration

-Open studio is available for students currently enrolled in classes allowing students extra time to work independently and practice skills.
-Students may opt for the open studio with class registration membership which provides access to the studio during the respective 8-week session.
+• Open studio is available for students currently enrolled in classes, allowing students extra time to work independently and practice skills.
+Students may opt for the open studio with class registration membership, which provides access to the studio during the respective 8-week session.

-General questions may be answered, but instruction is not provided during open studio.
+• General questions may be answered, but instruction is not provided during open studio.
 Studio instructors and staff may not be available during this time.

-Children, guests and anyone not associated with the studio should not be brought to open studio.
+• Children, guests, and anyone not associated with the studio should not be brought to open studio.

 Access

-This includes use of the studio including wheels, slab roller, extruder, community tools, slips, etc. The fee should be paid prior to or within 5-days of an open studio session.
+• This includes the use of the studio, including wheels, the slab roller, extruder, community tools, slips, etc.

 Use and Clean-Up

-Out of courtesy for others, all equipment must be thoroughly cleaned and/or put away including wedging boards, extruder, slab roller, community tools, sinks, tables and stools.
+• Out of courtesy for others, all equipment must be thoroughly cleaned and/or put away, including wedging boards, extruder, slab roller, community tools, sinks, tables, and stools.
 Also see cleaning and equipment under general policies.

 Hours